dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

-When a buying account requires a selling account to invest financial proceeds in new farm or urban water conservation efforts, the money stays in the local community and the seller can make more water available in future years (Rosenberg, 2021c).
+When a buying account requires a selling account to invest financial proceeds in new farm or urban water conservation efforts, the money stays in the local community and the seller can make more water available in future years (Rosenberg, 2021b).

 ### (ii) Compensation

 Enter compensation – payments for buying, receipts for sales – in \$ millions.
 Enter as a formula.
 Multiply the sale price in \$/acre-foot by the buy or sell volume in maf.
-Table 7 shows rough Colorado River water prices.
-Table 8 shows example compensation for different water prices and target water volumes.
+Table 7 shows compensation and water prices for recentvoluntary, compensated, and mandatory Colorado River Basin water conservation programs (Allhands, 2021; UCRC, 2018; UCRC, 2024; USBR, 2021a; USBR, 2021c).

 -   For example, a purchase of 0.5 maf at \$500 per acre-foot is (0.5)(500) =
     \$250 million.